Multipurpose Dry Batteries

 Product Testing: The product for which the ISI license is required, needs to be tested in any BIS recognized Lab as per the designated Indian Standard.
 The test request must be generated from the manak online portal to any BIS recognized lab for the designated standard.

 The lab performs all the test as per the testing parameters mentioned under the Indian standard and generated the test report.
-The same reports are uploaded by the LAB on the manak online portal, using which the applicant files the application.
+The same reports are uploaded by the LAB on the Manak online portal, using which the applicant files the application.

-Application filling: Once the test reports are uploaded by the Lab on the manak online portal, the applicant can fill the application form with respect to the test report generated.
+Application filling: Once the test reports are uploaded by the Lab on the Manak online portal, the applicant can fill the application form with respect to the test report generated.
 It is mandatory to upload all the mandatory documents as prescribed by the department in the respective fields along with all the details asked in the online application.
 Once all the details and documents are uploaded online, the applicant required to pay the respective fees to the department to finally submit the file.

 Department Scrutiny and Inspection: Post submission of online application to the department.
 The BIS officials will check and verify all the documents and details submitted by the applicant.
 Also, the authenticity of the uploaded test report is checked along with the test results.

-In case department required any clarification or additional documents, the same needs to be furnished before the allotted inspection dates.
+In case the department required any clarification or additional documents, the same needs to be furnished before the allotted inspection dates.
 Once all the submitted documents and details satisfy the scrutiny officer, an onsite factory inspection is conducted by the inspecting officer where all the documents are verified in hardcopy and the manufacturing and testing procedure is verified.

-Grant of License: Post satisfactory onsite inspection, the inspecting officer submits the inspection report to the certification officer with all the observations.
+Grant of License: After Post satisfactory onsite inspection, the inspecting officer submits the inspection report to the certification officer with all the observations.

 The certification officer validates the online submitted details with the one checked during the inspection.
 On the basis of the same, the final license is granted to the applicant in the form of a CM/L (Certification of Manufacturing License) number.

-Post-grant of certificate the manufacturer can use the ISI logo as a marking of quality assurance on its product for which the applicant pays the marking fees to the department.
+Post-grant of the certificate the manufacturer can use the ISI logo as a marking of quality assurance on its product for which the applicant pays the marking fees to the department.
 For the first year, the marking fees is paid in advance to the department.
-For consecutive years, the fees is paid according to the production figures done by the manufacturer in that particular year.
-Also, the license is valid for 1 year only, post which the applicant has to apply for renewal of license.
+For consecutive years, the fees are paid according to the production figures done by the manufacturer in that particular year.
+Also, the license is valid for 1 year only, post which the applicant has to apply for renewal of the license.

 Step by Step Procedure for ISI Certification:

 The ISI certification process is categorized under two different processes defined by the department i.e. Simplified procedure and Normal procedure.
-The ISI certification process is majorly categorized into 7 steps in both registration process.
+The ISI certification process is majorly categorized into 7 steps in both registration processes.
 The entire lifecycle of the ISI application is briefly depicted in the figure below,

 Our operations and liasioning team make sure to squeeze down the above-stated timeline of the certification process by taking regular follow-ups with the department and doing timely replies in case of any concern is raised by the department.
 Also, our team provides onsite assistance at the time of factory inspection and ensures every aspect is in compliance with the BIS ISI norms and regulations to avoid any query or re-inspection.